cse110-sp23-group16/cse110-sp23-group16/specs/pitch/pitch16.md

 ## Statement of Purpose / Problem

 <p>
   The problem our application, Stargazer, wants to address is the universal human concern for the future, whether it is due to superstition or fear or optimism or plain curiosity for the future.
 Oftentimes, people seek guidance or clarity on their personal and professional life but lack the willingness to share their feelings and concerns to people in-person, thus seeking personal spiritualistic avenues online.
+Our application intends to be a outlet for users to have their burning questions about the the future answered by incorporating astrological signs and star predictions.
 </p>

 ## Solution